Is a Prestigious Job the same as a Prestigious Country? A Case Study on Multilingual Sentence Embeddings and European Countries: Experimental Setup

 \subsection{Evaluated Sentence Embeddings}

 We experimented with diverse sentence embedding models, which were trained using different methods.
-We experimented with models available in the SentenceBERT repository and an additional model trained with monolingual data only.
+We experimented with models available in the SentenceBERT repository and an additional model.
 The overview of the models is in Table~\ref{tab:model_features}.

-\paragraph{Multilingual MPNet.} The first model we experimented with was created by multilingual distillation from the monolingual English MPNet Base model \citep{kaitao2020mpnet} finetuned for sentence representation using paraphrasing \citep{reimers-gurevych-2019-sentence}.
+\paragraph{Multilingual MPNet} was created by multilingual distillation from the monolingual English MPNet Base model \citep{kaitao2020mpnet} finetuned for sentence representation using paraphrasing \citep{reimers-gurevych-2019-sentence}.
 In the distillation stage, XLM-R Base \citep{conneau-etal-2020-unsupervised} was finetuned to produce similar sentence representations using parallel data \citep{reimers-gurevych-2020-making}.

-\paragraph{Distilled mUSE.} The second model we evaluate is a distilled version of Multilingual Universal Sentence Encoder \citep{yang-etal-2020-multilingual} that was distilled into Distill mBERT \citep{sanh2019distil}.
+\paragraph{Distilled mUSE} is a distilled version of Multilingual Universal Sentence Encoder \citep{yang-etal-2020-multilingual} that was distilled into Distill mBERT \citep{sanh2019distil}.
 This model was both trained and distilled multilingually.

-\paragraph{LaBSE.} Further, we explore LaBSE \citep{feng-etal-2022-language}.
-It was trained on parallel data with a max-margin objective for better parallel sentence mining combined with masked language modeling.
+\paragraph{LaBSE} \citep{feng-etal-2022-language} was trained on a combination of monolingual data and parallel data with a max-margin objective for better parallel sentence mining combined with masked language modeling.